New Text Message Fraud Attempts

 In one of the scenarios, people have been contacted by phone and told by the caller that they need to provide their account numbers in order to get the stimulus payments.
 But IRS isn’t calling or e-mailing people for this information; it’s making the payments based on information in taxpayers’ tax returns.

 In another case, people are receiving an e-mail with a link to a form where recipients are told they must provide information to receive their payments by direct deposit.
 IRS says the senders are probably really trying to get recipients’ personal and financial information so they can clean out their accounts.
 And taxpayers that want to receive tax refunds, or stimulus payment, by direct deposit are already instructed to provide the required information on their tax returns, it notes.
-For more on the latest scams reported by IRS, click here.

 Federal Trade Commission Reports Spoofed Email